iobroker-community-adapters/ioBroker.shelly/docs/en/faq.md

 ## Is it possible to connect the Shelly adapter to an existing MQTT broker?

 It is not possible to connect the Shelly adapter to an existing MQTT broker in your network.
-The Shelly adapter starts an own broker which is running on the (non default) port ``1882`` to avoid conflicts with other MQTT brokers on the same system.
+The Shelly adapter starts an own MQTT broker which is running on the (non default) port ``1882`` to avoid conflicts with other MQTT brokers on the same system.

 ## Can I still use the cloud connection when using the adapter?

-If you use **generation 1** devices, it is not possible to use MQTT and the Shelly cloud at the same time.
-You have to use CoAP for integration if you want to keep the cloud connection.
+If you use **generation 1 (Gen1)** devices, it is not possible to use MQTT and the Shelly cloud at the same time.
+You have to use CoAP/CoIoT for ioBroker integration if you want to keep the cloud connection.

-**Generation 2** devices are able to connect via MQTT and keep the cloud connection running.
+**Generation 2 (Gen2)** devices are able to connect via MQTT and keep the cloud connection running.